OpenPiRobotics/WebRobotControl/README.md

 Flask is a Python library for creating web apps and has a light weight webserver for testing, the web server is not recommended for production use.
 More details about Flask [here.](https://flask.palletsprojects.com/en/1.1.x/)

-you can install flask by using the command line by entering the following
+Install flask by using the command line by entering the following

 ```